Aaron0696/psychmods/README.md

 A personal project by me to extract and analyze data from [NUSMods](nusmods.com).
 The written post corresponding to this repository is found at https://aaron0696.github.io/psychmods/.

-This repository contains the following documents.
+This repository contains the following documents for reference.

 1. *psychmods.Rmd* is the RMarkdown file that I have used to create the post at https://aaron0696.github.io/psychmods/, which details the codes, explanation and walkthrough of the objective, analysis and results.
 2. *myBid.RDS* and *myModInfo.RDS* contains the information extracted from the [NUSMods API](https://nusmods.com/api/), saved in compact R objects.
 These are the datafiles used in *psychmods.Rmd* and were created with the codes detailed in the post.